xyjiang970/cis9760-bigdatatechClass/README.md

-This repo is dedicated to house the projects/ assignments I've done for my Big Data Technologies class at Baruch.
+This repo is dedicated to housing the projects/ assignments I've done for my Big Data Technologies class at Baruch.